ancfoster/Next-Boat/README.md

 **User stories not implemented**

+These user stories, all labelled as 'could have' were not implemented in this iteration.
+As part of the agile process they will stay on the Kanban board for the next itertaion and their label will be reviewed as part of the next iteration's planning.

 - Filter Listings
     - As a user I can filter listings so that I can only see boat listings that meet my criteria

 - Share Boat
     - As a user I can open a share modal so that share a boat listing on popular services like WhatsApp, Facebook and by email

-These are stories, labelled as 'could have' that were not implemented in this iteration.
-As part of the agile process they will stay on the Kanban board for the next itertaion and their label reviewed as part of the iteratiob planning.

 ### Visual Design